Published:

 Before you equip your marketplace in Switzerland with a payment solution, clarify the following points:

-Who is the legal payee – your marketplace or the seller?
-Only if the seller receives directly does the deposit risk no longer apply.
+Who is legally the payment recipient - your marketplace or the seller?
+Only if the seller receives directly, the deposit risk is eliminated.

-Do customer funds run through your own company account?
-If yes: check whether a licensing requirement under Art.
+Do customer funds run through your own corporate account?
+If yes: check whether a licensing requirement according to Art.
 1 para.
-2 BankG exists.
+2 BankA exists.

-Are funds stored in between – and if so, for how long?
+Are funds temporarily stored - and if yes, for how long?
 The 60-day exception (Art.
 5 para.
-3 lit. c BankV) must be interpreted narrowly.
+3 lit. c BankO) is to be interpreted narrowly.

 Who verifies the identity of the sellers (KYC)?
-If you do the KYC yourself, you may be a financial intermediary under AMLA.
+If you do KYC yourself, you might be a financial intermediary according to AMLA.

-Are you operating a wallet or credit balance model?
+Do you operate a wallet or credit model?
 Credit balances on a user account can qualify as public deposits.

 How high is the expected transaction volume?
 Above CHF 1 million, the sandbox exception no longer applies.

 Have you had the model legally reviewed?
-An individual legal assessment is recommended for every model that touches customer funds.
+An individual legal assessment is recommended for any model that touches customer funds.

 How are payouts to sellers made - automatically or manually?
 Manual payouts increase the holding period and thus the risk.

 Who bears the risk for refunds and chargebacks?
-Clarify whether you or the PSP handles the reversal.
+Clarify whether you or the PSP take over reverse processing.

-How you can process customer funds compliantly with Payrexx
+How to process customer funds in compliance with regulations using Payrexx

 Payrexx offers a marketplace payment solution based on the split payment principle.
-As a Swiss Payment Service Provider (PSP), Payrexx takes over the splitting of payments, KYC onboarding of sub-merchants and payouts – including support for TWINT, PostFinance, credit cards and QR invoice.
+As a Swiss Payment Service Provider (PSP), Payrexx takes over the splitting of payments, the KYC onboarding of sub-merchants, and payouts - including support for TWINT, PostFinance, credit cards and QR-bill.

-Via the API or the dashboard, the marketplace operator defines its commission logic and can charge its own transaction fees without touching customer funds itself.
-This usually removes the need for authorisation under the BankG and the AMLA applicability – the regulatory complexity lies with the regulated partner.
+The marketplace operator defines their commission logic via the API or the Dashboard and can charge their own transaction fees without touching customer funds themselves.
+This usually eliminates the licensing requirement according to BankA and the AMLA subjection - the regulatory complexity lies with the regulated partner.

 FAQ about regulation, risks and alternatives of customer funds on the platform account